astrofrog/astropy/docs/development/releasing.rst

 for the `astropy core repository`_ branch you are going to release.
 Also check that the `Azure core package pipeline`_ which builds wheels on the ``v*`` branches is passing.
 Also make sure that the ReadTheDocs build is passing for the release branch.

+One of the continuous integration tasks that should be run periodically is the updates to the IERS tables in ``astropy.utils.iers``, so check that the last run from this has been successfully run and that related pull requests have been merged (and back-ported if needed).

 You may also want to locally run the tests (with remote data on to ensure all of the tests actually run), using tox to do a thorough test in an isolated